Bills would carve exemptions for teen ‘sexting’ in Maryland

 “Sometimes children do things … that are a little foolish,” said Sen. Susan Lee (D-Montgomery), who introduced the most comprehensive bill.
 “I think an education program is very important to make them aware that what they did was wrong and they should never do it again.”

 Del.
-Luke Clippinger (D-Baltimore) is chair of the House Judiciary Committee, which is likely to take up this question.
+Luke Clippinger (D-Baltimore city) is chair of the House Judiciary Committee, which is likely to take up this question.
 His bill also requires an education program.

 He said he wants to see a law that discourages teens from sexting.
 He wants to protect first-time offenders while still punishing deliberate, repeated violations.